Fast Facts for Parents

 What scholarships are available?
 How do I apply?

-We have many generous scholarships available at SJC Long Island, including the Presidential, Provost, Dean’s Academic Achievement, Scholastic Achievement and other grants.
+We have many generous scholarships available at the Long Island campus, including the Presidential, Provost, Dean’s Academic Achievement, Scholastic Achievement and other grants.
 There is no need to apply for the scholarships.
 Qualified students will automatically be included.
-We recommend that you apply to the College, however, by March 15 to be considered for scholarships.
+We recommend that you apply to the University, however, by March 15 to be considered for scholarships.
 Contact the Alumni Office regarding an alumni grant.

 How do I apply for financial aid and when is the application deadline?

 Students must fill out and submit a Free Application for Federal Student Aid form, which may be done online.
-Financial aid priority is given to students who file by the following dates: for the fall semester, freshmen — February 25; transfer students — March 15; freshmen and transfer students entering in the spring semester — November 15.
+Financial aid priority is given to students who file by the following dates: for the fall semester, first year students — February 25; transfer students — March 15; first year students and transfer students entering in the spring semester — November 15.

 When and where are campus tours offered?